MrChico/blog/public/notes/ML/voice-generation.md

 <img src="https://storage.googleapis.com/deepmind-live-cms/documents/BlogPost-Fig1-Anim-160908-r01.gif" alt="Wave animation">

-In python the [Librosa](https://github.com/librosa/librosa) package can read a wav-file from disk and convert it into a [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html) array, out raw audio representation.
+In python the [Librosa](https://github.com/librosa/librosa) package can read a wav-file from disk and convert it into a [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html) array, our raw audio representation.

 ```python
 filepath = '/home/erik/Data/phd/project0/maptask/mono/q1ec2.1.wav'
 raw_audio_representation, sample_rate = librosa.load(filepath, sr=20000)
 ```

-When training deep generative models on raw audio these arrays are the ground truths, the input and the labels.
+## Deep Learning When training unconditional deep generative models to generate raw audio
+the audio arrays are both the ground truths, the labels and the data.
 Given a dataset of a certain distribution train a generative model to produce data as close as possible to this distribution.
+A common approach for doing this (are there another way?) is to, given an audio input sequence of a certain duration/length, generate the future audio in a way as close to the actual continuation of the raw audio as possible.
+Given a sequence of samples {x_i, ..., x_(i+T)} where T is the amount of samples in each sequence, predict {x_{i+T+1}, ..., x_(i+T+N)}.
+Without any additional input these generative model will try to capture the data distribution of the particular dataset as well as possible.
+In short a model is given an input sequence, predict the future of that sequence, the prediction is compared to the ground truth and the difference between the two is minimized.

+//TODO
 In this post we will look on three well known papers that all relate to the problem of speech generation.

-1. Google Wavenet
-2. SampleRNN
-3. Tacotron

-## Papers
-Paper used for research about how to generate audio.
+First I start with the seminal paper from Deepmind called wavenet, then sampleRNN followed by Tacotron.
+//TODO

 ### [Wavenet: A GENERATIVE MODEL FOR RAW AUDIO](https://arxiv.org/pdf/1609.03499.pdf)
 <embed class="paper-pdf" src="https://arxiv.org/pdf/1609.03499.pdf" width="600" height="300" type='application/pdf'>